Steven-Grevera/ENC4265/manual.md

 Karuta are bought with Magatama, which you obtain 1 of per your explorations outside of the hub in corridors itself.
-You do not have to complete an exploration in full of a corridor or even finish a session to obtain this currency to spend.
+You do not have to complete exploration in full of a corridor or even finish a session to obtain this currency to spend.
 The moment you pick one up in a corridor, it is added to your inventory.

 To buy Karuta, talk to the barkeep and select the “Buy Karuta” option.